Aleph-Alpha/aleph-alpha-client-rs/README.md

     // more costly.
     let model = "luminous-base";

     // The task we want to perform.
-Here we want to continue the sentence: "The most important thing
-    // is ..."
-    let task = TaskCompletion::from_text("An apple a day", 10);
+Here we want to continue the sentence: "An apple a day ..." let task = TaskCompletion::from_text("An apple a day", 10);

-    // Send the task to the client. let response = client.execute(model, &task, &How::default()).await.unwrap();
+    // Retrieve the answer from the API let response = client.execute(model, &task, &How::default()).await.unwrap();

     // Print entire sentence with completion